 We have revealed new neutrino-driven shear Alfv{\'e}n (both fast and slow) modes to exist due to the influence of the Coriolis force.
 Notably, previous authors neither reported any neutrino contribution to Alfv{\'e}n waves nor their coupling with magnetosonic waves.
 Building on this distinction, we have shown that modified fast and slow shear Alfv{\'e}n waves remain unstable over the entire domain of $\theta$: $0<\theta<\pi$ except at $\theta=\pi/2$, where the wave is undefined.
 Furthermore, we observed that the growth rates for shear Alfv{\'e}n waves in two regimes of $\theta$, namely $0<\theta<\pi/2$ and $\pi/2<\theta<\pi$, exhibit almost opposite characteristics.
-This indicates that, depending on the angle of propagation, the growth rates for fast and slow modes can be either enhanced or reduced by the influence of neutrino two-flavor oscillations.
-Lastly, while the magnetic field has a noticeable impact on the Alfv{\'e}nic growth rate, a reduction in the rotational angle and a plasma density enhancement result in a decrease in the growth rate over the domain of the angle of propagation except near $\theta=\pi/2$.
+Such behaviors indicate that, depending on the angle of propagation, the growth rates for fast and slow modes can be either enhanced or reduced by the influence of neutrino two-flavor oscillations.
+At the same time, the magnetic field has a noticeable impact on the Alfv{\'e}nic growth rate, a reduction in the rotational angle, and a plasma density enhancement result in a decrease in the growth rate over the domain of the angle of propagation except near $\theta=\pi/2$.